11 of 30 Suburban Races in November Decided at Filing Deadline

 The fourth school board position on the ballot in Millington found incumbent Cody Childress unopposed.

-All of those who filed their petitions by the noon Thursday deadline have a week to withdraw if they wish before the Election Commission sets the municipal ballots.
-The November ballot also features state and federal general elections topped by statewide races for Tennessee Governor and U.S. Senate.
+All of those who filed their petitions by the noon Thursday deadline have a week to withdraw if they wish before the Shelby County Election Commission sets the municipal ballots.
+The November ballot also features state and federal general elections topped by statewide races for Tennessee governor and U.S. Senate.

 Early voting in advance of the Nov.
 6 election day is Oct.
 17-Nov.
 1.